mostafamohamededrees/facebook-app/README.md

 ## ✨ Features

-- 🔐 **User Authentication:** Secure login, logout, and session management.
+- 🔐 **User Authentication:** Secure login, logout, and session handling with local storage.
 - 📝 **Post Management:** Create, edit, and delete posts dynamically.
-- 💬 **Comment System:** Engage with posts through comments.
+- 💬 **Comment System:** Add and view comments under posts.
-- 👤 **User Profiles:** View personal and other users’ profiles.
+- 👤 **User Profiles:** View your own profile and other users’ profiles with their posts.
+- ⚡ **Pagination:** Efficiently loads posts page by page to improve performance and reduce loading time.
-- ⚡ **Dynamic Feed:** Auto updates and pagination for smoother performance.
+- 🔄 **Dynamic Feed:** Automatically refreshes content for a smoother scrolling experience.
-- 📱 **Responsive Design:** Optimized for both desktop and mobile screens.
+- 📱 **Responsive UI:** Fully responsive layout built with CSS and Bootstrap.

 ---